 (7) The date and beginning and ending times for the use of amplified sound, and the beginning and ending times of the event, which in both cases shall not precede 10:30 a.m. or exceed 10:00 p.m. of any day;

-(8) Evidence that plans and provisions for the following have been addressed: Provision of at least one (1) toilet facility per fifty (50) people; sufficient refuse containers; and provision of ample, designated parking areas, or arrangement for transporting attendees to and from a remote parking area, or both, including if applicable, copies of written permission to use private property, not that of the owner of the site of the event or sponsor, for parking;
+(8) Evidence that plans and provisions for the following have been addressed: Provision of at least one (1) toilet facility per fifty (50) people; sufficient refuse containers; and provision of ample, designated parking areas, or arrangement for transporting attendees to and from a remote parking area, or both, including if applicable, copies of written permission to use private property, not that of the owner of the site of the event or sponsor, for parking; designated drop-off and pick-up area for private vehicles, taxis, and transportation network companies;

 (9) Evidence that all city and state parking laws, and all city noise control laws, will be complied with;